Divorce in Singapore

 If one spouse needs additional documents from the other spouse to address ancillary matters, they can file and serve a Summons for Disclosure.

-Once all issues are resolved, the Court will schedule a hearing for the ancillary matters, during which the parties or their lawyers will present both written and oral submissions.
-The Court will then make a decision on the outstanding issues, finalizing the divorce process.
+The Court will schedule a hearing for the ancillary matters, during which the parties or their lawyers will present both written and oral submissions.
+The Court will then make a decision on the outstanding issues, and make appropriate orders to finalise the divorce.

 Strategic Divorce Solutions with Expert Guidance